-

 - Property committee processes (property inspections etc)

-Records should list all identified or assumed asbestos in a workplace that presents,or is likely to present, a risk of exposure to breathable asbestos fibres.
+A register should list all identified or assumed asbestos locations in a building that present, or are likely to present, a risk of exposure to breathable asbestos fibres.

-Asbestos records should be kept for the life of the building, or as long as the Methodist Church owns the building.
+All asbestos records should be kept for the life of the building or as long as the Methodist Church owns it.

 What records should include